mozilla-b2g/gaia/README.md

 # Gaia

 Gaia is Mozilla's Phone UX for the Boot to Gecko (B2G) project.
+And it is awesome.

 Boot to Gecko aims to create a complete, standalone operating system for the open web.